 “No, no. All marriages are between women.
 Men don’t get married.
 How silly.
 What would a man do in a marriage, anyway?”

 Kanna raised an eyebrow, taken completely aback.
-She had known that Middlelanders permitted marriage between women, but she hadn’t realized that the practice was so excessive.
-In the Upperland, it was occasionally permissible, but still rather rare.
+She had known that Middlelanders permitted marriage between women, but she hadn’t realized that the practice was so widespread.
+In the Upperland, it was occasionally permissible, but only between people of wealth who could flex their status over the clergy.
 It was hard to find a priest that would agree to such a union, even after the Middleland had begun to absorb the Upperland kingdom and infect it with strange customs.

 This made Kanna start to wonder if she had been living in a bubble after all.
 The family breweries and distilleries had been perched far beyond the bordering mountains, isolated for hundreds of years, and her mother had never let her venture very far.

-It was ironic, she thought, that she was suddenly so free to wander the far reaches of the continent only because she had become a slave.
+It was ironic, she thought, that she was suddenly so free to discover the far reaches of the continent only because she had been enslaved.

-Well, she wasn’t a slave yet.
+Well, she hadn’t been enslaved yet.
 She would still find some way to escape before it came to that, and in the face of this urgency, she told herself that she didn’t have time to contemplate the Middlelanders’ quirks.

-She tried to be quiet for awhile and focus on a plan, but the earlier contradictions kept dancing to the forefront of her mind.
-It was harder each time to shove them away.
+But each time she tried to be quiet and focus on a plan, the contradictions kept dancing at the forefront of her mind and it was harder each time to shove them away.
 Finally, when she had stared enough at the rusted floor of the truck and found that the curiosity hadn’t waned, she let out a sigh of defeat.

 But it still made no sense at all to Kanna.
 She must have been missing something critical.
 She was not entirely fluent in the Middlelander tongue, so she wondered if it had to do with the language barrier after all.

-When the truck lurched to a stop and coughed a few of its last breaths a half hour later, Kanna was immediately convinced that something was wrong.
+When the truck lurched to a stop and coughed a few of its last breaths a half hour later, Kanna was convinced that something went wrong.
 She flicked her eyes open and whipped around to face Goda.

 “Did we run out of fuel?”
 Kanna asked.

-Goda was smiling and shaking her head.
-Her hair had once again fallen to drape the sides of her face, but it was quite messy from the drive.
-It made her seem even more like some wild creature who was about to turn to Kanna and try taking a bite.
+Goda was grimacing and shaking her head, but only because her brown hair had once again fallen to drape the sides of her face and it was savagely windswept from the drive.
+It made her seem even more like a wild animal, like some beast about to pounce on top of Kanna and consume her with those grinning teeth.

-For some reason that Kanna didn’t fully understand, this brought an uncomfortably warm feeling to her face.
+For a reason that Kanna didn’t fully understand, this brought an uncomfortable swell to her face.
 She won’t touch me, Kanna told herself.
+If she was going to touch me…in that way, she would have already.
 Still, she slid back and away from Goda, out of a lingering sense of fear.

 Kanna turned, and at first she had no idea what she was looking at.
 The tops of a pair of stone towers seemed to puncture the sky, but when she followed the lines down to the base of the structures, she noticed something queer about them both.